 Once a vacant lot, there is now a Respectfully Built house on the corner!
-Located one block from the Metro Light Rail, and protected by a City of Houston Minimum Lot Size Ordinance
+Located one block from the Metro Light Rail, and protected by a COH Minimum Lot Size Ordinance, she blends right in with her historic home neighbors!

-This early 1910s house is located one block from the Metro Light Rail, and protected by a City of Houston Minimum Lot Size Ordinance.
-Packed with historic charm and features, she is also a 2017 Good Brick Award winner!
+This early 1910s house is located one block from the Metro Light Rail and protected by a COH Minimum Lot Size Ordinance.
+Packed with historic charm and features, she is also a Preservation Houston 2017 Good Brick Award winner!

 This 1903 gem is getting its second wind!
 Located just 1 block from the Hike & Bike trail, close to Downtown Houston and protected by a City of Houston Min Lot Size ordinance, the new owners are simply ecstatic with their Respectfully Restored home!

 Bright and colorful hues bring this 1883 Victorian back to life!
-Nestled in a quiet corner of the First Ward, this outstanding house with its wrap-around porch is a 2016 Good Brick Award winner and COH Protected Landmark!
+Nestled in a quiet corner of the First Ward, this outstanding house with its wrap-around porch is a 2016 Good Brick Award winner and COH Protected Landmark – The Hirzel-von Haxthausen House!

-We were quite adventurous with the exterior paint colors – but we think it has only enhanced the elegance and beauty this house already had!
+We were rather adventurous with the exterior paint colors – but we think it has only enhanced the home’s elegance, beauty and grandeur!

 Located on a corner lot, this sweet Craftsman bungalow is also within the High First Ward Historic District!

-This Queen Anne style house has such a beautiful elevation from the outside, and on the inside, its layout is thoughtful and functional.
-It was a joy to Respectfully Restore!
+This Queen Anne house has such a beautiful elevation from the outside, and on the inside, its layout is thoughtful and functional.
+She was a joy to Respectfully Restore!

-Moved from 5 blocks away, this historic Folk Victorian era home has been Respectfully Restored and is a 2016 Good Brick Award winner and COH Protected Landmark!
+Moved from 5 blocks away, this historic Folk Victorian era home has been Respectfully Restored and is a 2016 Good Brick Award winner and COH Protected Landmark – The Bammel-Long House!

 A front porch was essential in the time before air-conditioning and also encouraged a sense of neighborliness.
 This 1920s bungalow, with its wide front porch captures and celebrates that spirit and fosters a special sense of community!